SymfonyCasts/vue/sfcasts/ep1/better-loading.md

 ## Adding Loading to the Sidebar

 The products loading part is now works flawlessly.
-But there is one other spot that we're loading with AJAX that does *not* have any loading info: the categories sidebar!
+But there is one other spot that we're loading with Ajax that does *not* have any loading info: the categories sidebar!

 We're actually going to fix this soon by making the categories load instantly.
-But since they *are* still loading via AJAX, let's add the loading component there as well.
-Open up `sidebar.vue`: this is the component that makes the AJAX request for the categories and renders them in its template.
+But since they *are* still loading via Ajax, let's add the loading component there as well.
+Open up `sidebar.vue`: this is the component that makes the Ajax request for the categories and renders them in its template.

 To do this right, should we add another `loading` data like we just did in catalog?
 We *totally* could!
 And that's probably a great option.
 But...
 I'm going